Axfood in brief

 Our employees are our recipe for success

-- Axfood is number two in the Swedish food retail market with a market share of approximately 20%.
+- Axfood is the second largest player on the Swedish food retail market with a market share of approximately 20%.

-- 300 Group-owned stores, e-commerce and collaboration with 1 200 additional stores in Sweden.
+- Axfood has approximately 300 Group-owned stores, e-commerce and collaborates with approximately 900 additional stores in Sweden.

 - The principal owner is Axel Johnson AB, with 50.1% of the shares.